Wayne Fishell, CPE

 Electrolysis is the only method that is permanent.
 Laser may reduce the hairs, but will not completely remove them.
 Also, laser often works best for people with light skin and dark hair; there are no such restrictions with electrolysis.
 Shaving, waxing, sugaring, and threading are all temporary.

 While these methods are quick, the fact that they are not permanent means that they are solutions that you never stop using.
-By comparison, electrolysis takes longer to treat an entire area, but once properly treated, no further hair will emanate from them.
+Electrolysis takes longer to treat an entire area, but once follicles are properly treated, no further hair will emanate from them.

 My Commitment to the Transgender Community

-There are few industries as important to the transgender community as electrology, especially for trans women.
-I welcome you with open arms!
+I recognize how important the practice of electrolysis is to the transgender & non-binary community and I welcome you with open arms!
 My promise is to always treat my clients with dignity and respect, and work with you to get to where you want to be.
 As a fellow member of the LGBTQ+ community, I would not have made it through my own coming-out process without the help of loving allies, and I am so happy to be able to pay that forward in my support for you in your transition!

 As an aside, the bathrooms in my building are designated as all-gender restrooms (I made this an absolute requirement when seeking locations).